-- Do you support new public lands protections and new wilderness designations?
+- Do you support new public lands protections and wilderness designations?

 - What do you see as the most major threats to public lands?
-And what is the best way to solve those threats?
+And how do you propose to address those threats?

-- Do you support the 2016 designation of Bears Ears National Monument?
+- Do you support the original 2016 boundaries of Bears Ears and Grand Staircase-Escalante National Monuments?

 - Do you acknowledge climate change is real, human-caused and has disrupted earth’s natural cycles?

 - How can our nation’s public lands be the solution to climate change?

 - How do you plan to combat climate change if you are elected?

 Intact natural landscapes can provide nearly one-third of the carbon mitigation needed to keep climate change under 2 degrees Celsius.
 Reforestation, maintaining forest protections, and habitat restoration projects are essential climate mitigation approaches that allow natural climate sinks to lock up carbon.